mayoral-leonardo/landing-page-project/README.md

 # landing-page-project
-Page created for exercise purposes.
+Page created for exercise purposes, using HTML, CSS and just a little bit of JavaScript.